dantrr/100-days-of-code/log.md

 ### Day 7: 08 May 2022

-Today's Progress:
+Today's Progress: sick, but still managed to learn a little about random numbers in python, and how to import modules.

-Thoughts:
+Thoughts: head hurts but was a fun lesson.

-Links:
+Links: Github/ roomSearch.py

-### Day 8
+### Day 8: 09 May 2022

-Today's Progress:
+Today's Progress: learned in depth how git works.

 Thoughts: